OpenStackKen/genestack/docs/operations/security/vault/introduction.md

+# Using Hashicorp Vault with Genestack

 !!!
 Danger "This section is still underdevelopment and experimental"

     None of the vault components are required to run a Genestack environment.

-# HashiCorp Vault Setup for Genestack Installation
+## HashiCorp Vault Setup for Genestack Installation

 HashiCorp Vault is a versatile tool designed for secret management and data protection.
 It allows you to securely store and control access to various sensitive data, such as tokens, passwords, certificates, and API keys.
 In this guide, we will use HashiCorp Vault to store Kubernetes Secrets for the Genestack installation.

-## Prerequisites
+### Prerequisites

 Before starting the installation, ensure the following prerequisites are met:
 - **Storage:** The Kubernetes Cluster should have available storage to create a PVC for data storage, especially when using integrated storage backend and storing audit logs.
 We will be using local storage located at /opt/vault on nodes labeled with `vault-storage: enabled`.
 Ensure that the nodes contain the `/opt/vault` directory.